base-org/web/apps/base-docs/docs/contracts.md

 # Contracts

-This page lists contract addresses for dApps that we have deployed.
+This page lists contract addresses for onchain apps that we have deployed.

 ---